 - Pay close attention to your dog and be proactive!
 A common mistake guardians make is getting too involved in conversation with friends and neglecting to supervise their dogs.
 If you think your dog is overwhelmed or acting up, then take action to manage the situation.

 - Don’t just stand around!
-Keep moving around the park so your dog pays attention to where you
+Keep moving around the park so your dog pays attention to where you are.

-- Interrupt your dog’s play from time to time by calling your dog to you and rewarding him.
+- Interrupt your dog’s play from time to time by calling your dog to you and rewarding them.
 This helps keep play from tipping into canine arguments and also teaches that you are not only calling when you are leaving the park.